singh3abhi/InternshipAssignment/README.md

 # Internship Assignment For ORU Phones

-I created the Internship Assignment with Flutter as Frontend and used Bloc pattern design.
-I have also implemented Cubit for the app's State Management.
+I created the required Internship Assignment with Flutter as a front-end client and used Bloc pattern design because it helps in separating the data, logic, and the UI part.
+I have also implemented Cubit for the app's State Management which is an effective way of managing the state.

 For Caching Images I have used the cached_network_image package which helps in Caching network images and when the next time image is requested instead of downloading again it shows the images from cache memory.